 After months of sitting on the market, you finally have a family interested in buying your home.
 Now, you have to pass the dreaded home inspection.

 Home inspections sound scary, but they are necessary before any sale.
 Needless to say, there are always tips and tricks to pass any inspection.
-Therefore, I have come up with 13 easy tips for winning your next home inspection.
+Therefore, I have come up with 13 easy seller tips for sellers.
 If you complete each recommendation, you can rest assured that your home will pass the inspection and sell before you know it.

 1. Be Honest with Inspector